Dimashsaken/qustar/memory-bank/progress.md

 - 🚀 **Performance Optimized**: No more image loading or scrolling lag
 - 🎨 **Professional Design**: Clean, modern visual presentation perfect for bird identification

-**Status**: Visual optimization complete - birds are now properly displayed without cropping for optimal identification! 🎉
+**Status**: Search functionality complete - users can now search birds by name with smooth expandable interface! 🎉